kobotoolbox/docs/source/cascading_select.md

 4. Note that for each of the child elements you need to add a column to specify its parent.
 For example, King and Pierce counties are in Washington state, so you need to write 'washington' into the 'state' column for these two counties.

 6. Save your form.
-In KoBoToolbox open the main menu and click on Projects.
+In KoboToolbox open the main menu and click on Projects.
 From here you can upload and deploy your form directly, including the newly added cascading select questions.

 ## Adding cascading question sets in XLSForm (Option 2)